By Corey Klujsza

 The more we buy, the more we need to produce (IP) and/or buy elsewhere (imports), which translates to greater demand for truckload shipping.

 Throughout persistent inflation and fears over a possible recession, consumer spending has remained stable, helping to buoy the overall economy.
-Though the rate of growth has steadily slowed since Q4 2021, it is still growing — through Q2 2024, PCE is at 5.2% Y/Y, up slightly from 4.8% in Q1.
+Though the rate of growth has steadily slowed since Q4 2021, it is still growing — through Q3 2024, PCE is at 5.3% Y/Y, up slightly from 5.2% in Q1.

-However, it’s worth noting the balance between physical goods consumption and services as it relates to trucking.
+However, it’s worth noting the balance between physical goods consumption and services.
 When COVID struck, service-related industries closed and demand for physical goods soared to 15-year highs in an incredibly short period of time, driving a corresponding inflationary spot market.

 Over the past several years post-COVID, consumers are spending more money on services (vacations, dining, entertainment, etc.), decreasing physical goods’ share.
-While overall Personal Consumption Expenditures on goods was up slightly in Q2 Y/Y (1.9%), the share of goods spending relative to total spending continues to decline.
+While overall spending on goods was up 2.8% Y/Y in Q3, spending on services increased even more (6.9% Y/Y), and the goods’ share of total spending continued to decline.

 Industrial Production (IP)

-Though IP, like consumer spending, has trended downwards for several quarters, it is still stable.
-Through Q2 2024, the index sits at 0.4% Y/Y, up slightly from Q1.
+Though IP, like consumer spending, has trended downward for several quarters, it is still stable.
+Through Q3 2024, the index sits at -0.4% Y/Y, down slightly from Q2.

-While we don’t anticipate a large uptick in production (that would increase overall truckload volumes), as long as it remains stable, demand won’t likely get any worse either.
+While we don’t anticipate a large uptick in production (that would increase overall truckload volumes), as long as it remains stable, demand is not very likely to decrease either.

 Imports (Goods Only)

-Imports (of goods, excluding services) ended Q1 at 1.7% Y/Y, and climbed up again in Q2, closing the quarter at 5.3% Y/Y. The slight uptick in imports and IP are encouraging signs for increased freight later in the year.
+Imports (of goods, excluding services) ended Q3 at 7.0% Y/Y. The slight uptick in imports are encouraging signs for increased freight later in the year.

 When inventory levels are high, it creates a delay in demand for truckload shipping, as businesses will work off excess inventory before producing new goods (IP) or buying more goods (imports).